-5. Balthasar Gerard assassinated William of Orange (William the Taciturn) in 1584.
-For his crimes, he was executed in an extremely gruesome manner.
-Aside from the standard beheading, he also had his hand burned off, his feet crushed, was disemboweled alive, quartered, and had his heart ripped out and thrown at his face.
+5. Balthasar Gerard was the leader of the Dutch revolt, who assassinated King William III of England in 1584.
+For his crimes, he was put on trial and later executed in an extremely gruesome manner.
+Aside from the standard beheading, his hands were burned off, his feet were crushed, he was disemboweled alive, quartered, and his heart was ripped out and thrown at his face.

 Latest FactRepublic Video:

 In 1734, a Ming dynasty poet named Gao Qi was criticized for his political satire and was therefore accused of being involved in a "rebellion conspiracy."
 He was sentenced to be executed by being chopped into eight parts.
 After being cut in two at the waist, he remained alive long enough to write with his own blood, this Chinese character 慘, which translates to "horrible.”
 He wrote it 7 times before dying.
 After hearing this, the Emperor abolished this form of execution.